Shukaaa/anime-higher-lower/README.md

 # Anime Higher-Lower

+> This project is outdated — This code sucks 🐱‍👓

 Welcome to the Anime Higher-Lower application!
-You can play this game here [Shuka's Anime Higher Lower Game](https://shuka.rip/projects/anime-higher-lower)
+You can play this game here [Shuka's Anime Higher Lower Game](https://animehl.shuka.rip)

 ## Project Description